cbfacademy/pr-agent-test/README.md

 - `exception`: Contains custom exceptions and exception handlers

 ## Testing
-Run the tests using Maven Wrapper:
+Navigate to the root directory of the project and run the tests using Maven Wrapper:
 ```sh
 ./mvnw test
 ```